Center for Metals in Biological Systems (cMBS)

 Annual Symposium on Metals in Biological Systems

-Register for the Eighth Annual Mini-Symposium on Metals in Biological Systems to be held December 7, 2012 at the Power Center Ballroom, Duquesne University.
+Register for the Ninth Annual Mini-Symposium on Metals in Biological Systems to be held December 6, 2013 at the Maurice Falk Lecture Hall, Mellon Hall of Science, Duquesne University.